elenacherni/simple-react-app/README.md

 # Simple React App

-A simple react app that built using react hooks and type script.
+A simple react app that built using React Hooks and TypeScript.

 ## Available Scripts